RTBHOUSE/big-bang-py/README.md

+## TL;DR

+- Use Python 3.7.

+- Manage your dependencies using [Pipenv](https://pipenv.readthedocs.io/en/latest).

+- Manage and execute your tasks via [Invoke](http://www.pyinvoke.org).

 ## Python version

 - **It is recommended to use Python 3.7.**

-- There is a nice summary of new features on [Real Python](https://realpython.com/python37-new-features), while detailed description can be found in [official docs](https://docs.python.org/3/whatsnew/3.7.html).
-To name some notable additions:
+- There is a nice summary of new features on [Real Python](https://realpython.com/python37-new-features).
+More detailed description can be found in [official docs](https://docs.python.org/3/whatsnew/3.7.html).

+- To name some notable additions:

     - [Data Classes](https://realpython.com/python-data-classes) can easily replace [namedtuples](https://docs.python.org/3.7/library/collections.html#collections.namedtuple) and [attrs](https://github.com/python-attrs/attrs).